Storyflow

 For the tool comparison, see Best Game Design Document & Worldbuilding Tools.

-Start with the one-line vision, then three design pillars: the qualities every decision must serve (for example, "tense," "readable," "replayable").
-Pin them to the top of the canvas.
-The pillars are the filter you will use to kill scope later.
+Start with the one-line vision, then three design pillars: the qualities every decision must serve.
+Pin them to the top of the canvas so they are the first thing anyone sees.

 Lay out the systems that keep the game going: the economy, progression, unlocks, and difficulty curve.
 On a visual canvas, map these as connected cards so the relationships are visible, because systems are a web, not a list.